Lee1387/ElevatePlus/README.md

 ## 🚧 TODO
 * Experience system
     * Level formula
-    * Level up notification sent in current voice text channel
-    * Daily reward notification sent in current voice text channel
     * Experience based roles ✅
     * Experience based permissions
     * Experience based channels

+* Notifications
+    * Level up
+    * Daily activity
+    * Sweeper
+        * When
+            * When there is no active voice channel
+            * On demand by user using message context
+        * Bot remove uneccessary messages from voice text channel

 * User profile
     * Follow system
         * When user follows another user, they will receive notifications about their new status in DM

 * Server
+    * Statistics
     * Daily activity graph
     * Weekly activity graph
     * Monthly activity graph